 - Qoricancha: The temple of the sun.
 If you walk down Av Sol away from the Plaza, you will arrive at this temple, called today the Convent of Santo Domingo.
 This once was the most important temple in the Inca Empire: The House of the Sun.
 It is believed that all the walls have once been covered in solid gold, while courtyards and niches featured heavy golden statues.
 This church is a recent addition; the Inka foundations remain literally unchanged.

-- Neighborhood of San Blas: The San Blas area of Cusco should be on your list of places to go.
-Known as the artist’s district, the area has a small plaza which is frequented by locals and non-locals who want to sell their wares.
+- The neighborhood of San Blas: The San Blas area of Cusco should be on your list of places to go.
+Known as the artist’s district, the area has a small plaza that is frequented by locals and non-locals who want to sell their wares.
 The plaza is also surrounded by souvenir shops and nice restaurants to eat.
 What features on the Plaza San Blas is the Church; the church is rather plain from outside.
 Inside, however, you will see one of the main attractions of Cusco: a wooden pulpit of intricate baroque design.
-There are many myths about the creation of this pulpit and there is an audio guide available will tell you a few.
+There are many myths about the creation of this pulpit and there is an audio guide available that will tell you a few.

 - San Pedro Market: While in Cusco you will need to visit San Pedro Market, it’s large in size and offers a variety of things that would attract you to visit.
 When you first enter, there is a variety of souvenirs on offer.
 Walk further down into the market and there are stalls selling freshly made juices of any variety you choose.
 Visit the people selling all sorts of fruit and vegetable and even Meat and Chicken are available to buy.
-For a budget meal try a Menu which features a soup, a main and a drink for a very cheap price.
+For a low-budget meal, try a Menu which features soup, a main dish, and a drink for a very cheap price.
 The food stalls will be full with local people having lunch so look for the most popular.

 - Plaza de Armas: Let us start with the Plaza de Armas, located in the center of the city; the Plaza in Inca times was twice the size.
 When the Spanish arrived they built there houses and old churches around the plaza making it smaller than the original size.
 The plaza features two old churches in Cusco, The church of El triunfo, was Cusco’s first cathedral.
 Construction started in 1539 on the grounds of the Palace of the Viracocha Inca, the red granite blocks forming an impressive façade.
 Next to Cusco Cathedral, you will find a similar Christian colossus: the Iglesia de la Compañía de Jesus.
 Often referred to as the most wonderful baroque-style church in the Americas, the cathedral has quite an exciting history.
 The Jesuits built it to outdo the splendor of the Cathedral next door.